francoisschwarzentruber/abcd/README.md

 - Both in ABC and Lilypond, all the information concerning a single measure is spread out in the source.
 This project is to be compared with Markdown.
 Markdown is easier to learn than LaTEX or typst.

-# How does it work behind the scene?
+## How does it work behind the scene?
 Technically, this repository provides a program, that preprocesses an input in ABCD to produce an ABC string, and then produces the output with the library abc.js.
 Meanwhile it calls a linear programming solver for solving rhythm inference.

+# Reference

+François Schwarzentruber. **Rhythm Inference Helping Writing Music Scores.** IJCAI 2024 (demonstration track)